 Freedom Archives, an online database focused on progressive and radical historical movements, has documentation on BLU magazine, which was published between 1998 and 2001.
-While most press at the time limited their coverage of politically minded rap to dead prez and Black Star, the New York magazine threaded between overlapping scenes like spoken word and Afro-Cuban sounds, featured interviews with activists like Geronimo Ji Jaga Pratt and Yuri Kochiyama, and dedicated issues to the Puerto Rico independence movement and women’s right.
-Each issue includes a CD from major names like Tony Touch as well as lesser-known acts like Rico Pabon.
+While most press at the time limited their coverage of politically minded rap to dead prez and Black Star, the New York magazine threaded between overlapping scenes like spoken word and Afro-Cuban sounds, featured interviews with activists like Geronimo Ji Jaga Pratt and Yuri Kochiyama, and dedicated issues to the Puerto Rico independence movement and women’s rights.
+Each issue included a CD featuring tracks from major names like Tony Touch as well as lesser-known acts like Rico Pabon.
 All together, BLU’s 14 issues depict a complex hip-hop movement that’s often omitted from histories of the period.

 Humthrush.com will always be free to read and enjoy.
 If you like my work, leave a tip at Ko-fi.com/humthrush.